-Doctors need to dig into sex differences to give women better treatment for heart failure: Expert
+Doctors should dig into biological differences to improve heart failure treatment in women: Expert

 “With the same dose, you may get far more toxicity in women than men,” she added.

-“Why then are we still continuing to use the same yardstick, which is always right for the man but not for the woman.
+“Why then are we still continuing to use the same yardstick, which is always right for the man but not for the woman?
 That is the main reason for things being haywire,” she said.

-“We need to define guidelines accordingly to what is normal for a woman versus what is normal for a man.”
+“We need to define guidelines according to what is normal for a woman versus what is normal for a man.”

 Prof Lam also pointed out the bias in research.